 There are two ports on the island of Santorini: one for ferries and one for cruise ships.
 The ferry port is Athinios Port, also known as the “New Port” or “Thira Port.”
 The Old Port of Santorini (aka Skala) accommodates cruise ship tender boats and some private tour boats.
 All passenger and car/passenger ferries serving Santorini arrive and depart at Athinios Port.

-The Santorini Ferry Port is located on the southwest side of the island, about 9km south of the Santorini’s capital town of Fira.
+The Santorini Ferry Port is located on the southwest side of the island, about 8km (by road) south of Santorini’s capital town of Fira, 20km south of Oia, and 9 km west of Santorini airport.
 Athinios is a very busy port, especially during the summer high season, with many ferries departing and arriving daily.
 For the number of passengers it serves, Athinios Port is very small; it tends to be crowded and can be confusing.